Charting New Paths in Pet Travel: An Interview with Natalia Ball of Mars Pet Nutrition - The European Business Review

 Today’s pet parents are operating in a digital world, using technology to access the information they need at the tap of a screen or command of a digital assistant.
 They also search out and read reviews of where they can take their pets in detail.
 By enhancing the experience on the channels they rely on, we can help take the work out of planning and help pet owners refocus their energy on enjoying their daily lives with pets.

 Artificial Intelligence (AI), for example, helps ease pet owners’ minds with 24-7, clear and accurate information.
-Specifically, we use AI algorithms to categorize and route pet parent support issues to teams across the world based on contact reason, priority, or the skillset required.
-Our WHISKAS® chatbot, for example, helps pet parents find their nearest vet clinic or connects them to a place where they can purchase products easily, enabling us to predict issues and pet parent needs ahead of time.
+Specifically, we use AI algorithms to categorize and route pet parent support issues to teams across the world based on contact reason, priority, or the skillset required, enabling us to predict issues and pet parent needs ahead of time.

 It is a vital tool in building digital pet-friendly communities and is something we’re continuously investing in at Mars.